A habit is defined as:

 3 | Deal with incoming paperwork on a daily basis

-Paperwork can often be the number one clutter-causing culprit in the kitchen (try saying that 5 times fast!).
+Paperwork can often be a major clutter-causing culprit in the kitchen (try saying that 5 times fast!).
 Paperwork in the kitchen can include daily mail, newspapers, magazines, receipts, forms to be filled out, bills, invitations, cards, recipe clippings, shopping lists... the list goes on!
 If you were to look at your countertops right now, which of these items would you see?

 The best way to prevent those paper piles building and taking up precious prep space is to set up an area near the kitchen to deal with it.
 I like to call this area 'a family command centre' but it is also known as an organised drop zone or command central.
 Basically it serves as a place to house all the paperwork in an organised, workable system.

 I use different file folders and a divided box as my sorting system, and designate one day of the week to deal with all the bigger paperwork tasks in one hit.
-Having a spot to sort the paperwork keeps it out of my kitchen and keeps those counter-tops miraculously clear.
+Having a spot to sort the paperwork keeps it out of my kitchen and maintains those clear counter-tops.
 Down with paperwork!

 Related Post - Round Up: The Best of Paperwork Organisation